Getting the most from your lupus medications

 Tremia Appling, 41, of Oklahoma City, OK, says, “You really need to be good friends with your pharmacist, who can help you out.”
 Diagnosed with lupus seven years ago, Appling now takes 24 different medications.
 “There have been times when I think, ‘I’m tired of all this medicine.
 I’m tired of the side effects; they’re horrible.’

 I have tried to cut down, under my doctor’s supervision, of course, but even then, the lupus is far worse than the side effects.”
-(Appling chronicles her experiences with lupus via a video blog on YouTube.
+(Appling records her experiences with lupus via a video blog on YouTube.
 You can find her blog by searching “Treappling1” on youtube.com.)

 Appling’s husband, Dwayne, helps her keep track of her meds.
 “We use a pill box with four boxes in it per day,” Dwayne says.
 “I fill up the box at the beginning of the week so we know if she’s run out of something.
 It also helps us see if she misses a dose.”

-Appling keeps a journal to record side effects and dosage, and Dwayne created a spreadsheet to keep track of her medications.
+Appling keeps a journal to record side effects and dosage.
+Dwayne created a spreadsheet to keep track of her medications.
 “The list has the drug, the dosage, the frequency, the time that you take it, who prescribed it, and what it’s for,” he says.
 “At the bottom are her name, address, number, rheumatologist, allergies, and pharmacy.
 It’s all in one place, in case we have to go into the ER or to the doctor.”

 Enlist support (if you want it)